WordPress/gutenberg/docs/getting-started/tutorial.md

 - [`__()`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-i18n/) is used for the internationalization of text strings

 <div class="callout callout-info">
-	Review the [block wrapper](https://developer.wordpress.org/block-editor/getting-started/fundamentals/block-wrapper/) documentation for an introductory guide on how to ensure the block's markup wrapper has the proper attributes.
+	Review the <a href="https://developer.wordpress.org/block-editor/getting-started/fundamentals/block-wrapper/">block wrapper</a> documentation for an introductory guide on how to ensure the block's markup wrapper has the proper attributes.
 </div>

 As a reminder, the main purpose of this block is to display the copyright symbol (©) and the current year.
 So, you first need to get the current year in string form, which can be done with the following code.